Updating Data

 Updating Multiple Columns

-You can update multiple columns in a single UPDATE
+You can update multiple columns in a single UPDATE statement.

 UPDATE table_name